34 Times Meghan Markle and Princess Diana Basically Wore the Same Outfit

 Tartan in Scotland

 Just as they did when dressing to fit in with the locals of Pakistan or Fiji, both Princess Diana and Duchess Meghan wore traditional tartan while visiting the home of tartan, Scotland.
 Princess Diana wore black and red on a royal tour of the Western Isles of Scotland in 1985.
 Meghan wore blue and green plaid (by Burberry) outside Edinburgh Castle in Scotland in February 2018.

 You know who loves wearing sunshine yellow?
 Her Majesty Queen Elizabeth II.
 Considering that a standard fashion rule is “dress like you wish to be treated,” it’s no surprise both Princess Diana and Duchess Meghan dressed in sunshine yellow early on in their marriages—Diana in 1983, and Meghan in July 2018.
-Here’s a color you’ll likely never see the Duchess of Sussex wearing, and what it has to do with the Queen.

 The “Revenge Dress”

 In June 1994, Princess Diana wore this sexy number to a Vanity Fair party the same night Prince Charles publicly confessed his affair with Camilla Parker Bowles.
 The dress was, therefore, dubbed “the Revenge Dress.”
 However, outside the world of the royals, the Revenge Dress wouldn’t have been seen as particularly risqué.
 In fact, Meghan Markle wore a similar dress in 2012 to a fashion show tied to her television show, Suits, and it caused hardly a stir.
 Find out why Prince Charles didn’t simply marry Camilla in the first place.